 Cons

 - Low loan amounts: Pawn loans are only a percentage of an item’s resale value, which is typically much lower than its original value.
-The average pawn loan is about $150, according to the National Pawnbrokers Association (NPA).
+The average pawn loan is about $180, according to the National Pawnbrokers Association (NPA).

 The federal government regulates pawn shops, but some pawnbrokers may operate illegally and charge higher than a state’s allowed APR and commit other acts of predatory lending.
 The Consumer Financial Protection Bureau (CFPB) has filed numerous lawsuits against certain pawn shops for illegal practices.

-Personal Loans
+Personal loans

 A personal loan is a lump-sum financing option repayable in monthly installments.
-Rates, terms and loan amounts can vary by lender and lending platform, but Rocket Loans℠ can offer loans of $2,000 to $45,000 to approved borrowers.
+Rates, terms and loan amounts can vary by lender and lending platform, but Rocket Loans℠ can offer loans of $2,000 – $45,000 to approved borrowers.

-0% APR Credit Cards
+0% APR credit cards

 Some credit card companies offer 0% APR introductory periods when you sign up for a new card.
 This means that for a period of 12 – 18 months, you won’t have to pay interest on what you owe on that card.
+This can enable you to get the cash you need without additional borrowing costs.

-Do pawn shops do title loans?
+Do pawn shops offer title loans?

 Pawn shops typically don’t offer title loans because a car’s title isn’t something the store could sell if you can’t repay your loan.
 Similar to pawn shop loans, title loans require an item as collateral.
 With title loans, that item is your vehicle’s title, which serves as collateral to secure the loan.
 Title loan companies will ultimately seize your vehicle if you can’t pay back what you borrowed, plus interest.